vatsalgupta67/Shellcodes/README.md

 # Shellcodes
-A repository of custom shellcodes.
+A repository of custom Linux shellcodes, with a nod to the future inclusion of Windows shellcodes